-Strong NPIs, like any student at all, or lift a finger, bat an eyelash etc. need a context that, in addition to being DE, has the property of being ,,anti-additive".
-A context f is anti-additive iff $f(X \cup Y) = f(X) \cap f(Y)$, where \cup and \cap are Boolean disjunction and conjunction.
+Strong NPIs, like any student at all, or lift a finger, bat an eyelash etc. need a context that, in addition to being DE, has the property of being "antiadditive".
+A context f is anti-additive iff $f(X \cup Y) = f(X) \cap f(Y)$, where \cup and \cap are Boolean conjunction and disjunction.
 A quantifier like fewer than three students is not anti-additive, in contrast to a quantifier like no student:

 - (16) a.
-Fewer than three students smoked cigarettes or drank beer. ≠ Fewer than three students smoked cigarettes and fewer than three students drank beer. - b.
+Fewer than three students smoked cigarettes or drank bcer. ≠ Fewer than three students smoked cigarettes and fewer than three students drank beer. - b.
 No student smoked cigarettes or drank beer. = No student smoked cigarettes and no student drank beer.